Nigel's clients benefit from his exceptional range of experience gained in a career which has spanned both the public and the private sectors.

 In 1985, Nigel moved to the City, joining Schroders Corporate Finance Department, working on floatations, acquisitions and disposals.
 Nigel's clients included well known FTSE 100 companies as well as small fast-growing businesses.
 He was the Director of Schroders responsible for the logistics and marketing of the £5.2bn floatation of the UK water industry.

 Since 1997 Nigel has been an independent strategic adviser.
-In that time he has advised chief executives of more than 30 companies, both quoted and privately owned and across many industry sectors, helping them deal with a wide range of commercial, structural, ownership and governance issues.
+He has advised chief executives of some 50 companies, both quoted and privately owned and across many industry sectors, helping them deal with a wide range of commercial, structural, ownership and governance issues.

-Nigel has two adult children, and lives in Highbury, North London.
+He is married, has two children and two step-children, and lives in Highbury, North London.